gsi-upm/Sefarad/docs/widgets.rst

 Developing your own Web Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we will explain how to create new Web Components in Sefarad, or import existing ones.
+In this section we will explain how to create new widgets in Sefarad, or import existing ones.
 First of all you must create a new directory inside ``./bower_components``, and move inside all your widget files.

 ``./bower_components/myweb-component``

 Afterwards, you have to create a new file called ``myweb-component.html``.
-If you want to use other Web Components you have to import them:
+If you want to use other widgets you have to import them:

 .. sourcecode:: html